ixjlyons/pelican-ghp/content/pages/home.rst

        <img src="../images/north-coast.jpg" width=150 height=150/>
    </figure>

-I am an engineer working on digital signal processing and inertial navigation.
-I am currently in the finishing stretch of my PhD in Mechanical and Aerospace Engineering department at UC Davis.
+Hey there, my name's Kenny and I'm an engineer.
+I recently (December 2018) finished my PhD in Mechanical and Aerospace Engineering at UC Davis and I'm now working in inertial navigation and GPS.

-I'm interested in electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
+During grad school, I became interested in electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
 In English: I'm fascinated by the fact that our bodies produce electrical signals that can be detected, understood, and used to control things.

 Projects